Not Every AI Problem is a Data Problem: We Should Be Intentional About Data Scaling: Abstract

 \section{Abstract}

 While Large Language Models require more and more data to train and scale, rather than looking for any data to acquire, we should consider what types of tasks are more likely to benefit from data scaling.
 We should be intentional in our data acquisition.
-We argue that the topology of data itself informs which tasks to prioritize in data scaling, and shapes the development of the next generation of compute paradigms for tasks where data scaling is inefficient, or even insufficient.
+We argue that the shape of the data itself, such as its compositional and structural patterns, informs which tasks to prioritize in data scaling, and shapes the development of the next generation of compute paradigms for tasks where data scaling is inefficient, or even insufficient.

 \quad \\ Large Language Models (LLMs) have revolutionized the AI landscape, demonstrating remarkable capabilities across a wide range of tasks.
 Each new model seemingly reinforces the notion that modern transformer-based AI can conquer any challenge if armed with sufficient compute and data.
 However, while scaling has accelerated certain applications, such as robotics, it has yet to show significant impact in others, such as identifying misinformation.
 We should not naively `throw' scaling at every problem.
 Instead, we should consider what types of problems are more likely to benefit from scaling, and in particular data scaling, and shift towards more intentional data acquisition.